 While the Av Pak is now reserved for festivals and special events, visitors can experience this piece of Cambodian traditional clothing by trying it on during their trip or purchasing it at local markets.

-How to Wear Cambodia (Khmer) Traditional Dress?
+How to Properly Wear Cambodia’s Traditional Sampot

 When styling Cambodian traditional dress, particularly the Sampot, consider the occasion and your personal preferences.
 Both men and women wear Sampot during festivals, ceremonies, and daily activities.
 For men, the Sampot pairs well with a simple shirt or jacket, while women often combine it with the Av Pak blouse for a more formal look.